An invariant of Legendrian and transverse links from open book decompositions of contact 3-manifolds: Properties of L and connected sums

+In order to prove that $F_*[z_1],...,F_*[z_r]$ are also linearly independent in $\mathcal X$ we suppose that there is a subset $\left\{F_*[z_{i_1}],...,F_*[z_{i_k}]\right\}$ such that Then we apply Statement 2 of lemma \ref{lemma:map} to $[z_{i_1}+...+z_{i_k}]$ and we obtain that it is a torsion class.
+This is a contradiction, because $[z_{i_1}],...,[z_{i_k}]$ are part of an $\F[U]$-basis of a torsion-free $\F[U]$-module. \end{proof} Lemmas \ref{lemma:1} and \ref{lemma:2} and Theorem \ref{teo:iso} immediately give the following corollary. \begin{cor} The Legendrian invariant $\mathfrak L(L,M,\xi)$ is non-torsion if and only if the contact invariant $\widehat c(M,\xi)$ is non zero.
 Furthermore, if $D$ is a Legendrian Heegaard diagram compatible with $(L,M,\xi)$ then the Maslov and Alexander grading of the element $\mathfrak L(D)$ are related by the following equality: where $n$ is the number of component of $L$. \end{cor} In particular, this corollary says that the Legendrian link invariant $\mathfrak L$ is always a torsion class if $\xi$ is overtwisted and always non-torsion if $(M,\xi)$ is strongly symplectically fillable.
 In fact, from \cite{Ozsvath3} we know that $\widehat c(M,\xi)$ is zero in the first case and non-zero in the second one.